nicfv/Me/docs/blog/posts/2024-01-14-phone-number.md

 ### Email Link

 Send a link to your email address.
-When clicked on, you are logged into the app or website.
+When clicked on, you are logged into BookFace.

 ### Email OTP

 Send a one-time passcode to your email address.
-Entering it into the app or website will log you in.
+Entering it into BookFace will log you in.

 ### Backup Email